Socratique/Ideomatics/README.md

 ## What it is
 Ideomatics aims to broadly be a study of ideas, where ideas are considered basic units of cognition, understanding or meaning.
-It is Theory of Imagination, World Building, Model Construction, Divination from Potential(Ideomancy - subfield)
+It is Theory of Imagination, World Building, Model Construction, Divination from Potential(Ideomancy - subfield).
+Theory of Learning, Thinking, Theory Itself.

 The Core Goal of Ideomatics is to create a system and tools for better observing, understanding, investigating, generating and constructing Ideas.